pcarleton/pcarleton-dataviz/docs/moon-phases-gone-wrong.md

 Truncating by date means finding the date on which the primary phase occurs, and considering any timestamp on that date to be the primary phase.
 This is handy for things like "Moon Phase Calendar" such as moonphases.co.uk where people ask "What phase is the moon this week?" and the answer is picking 1 phase per day.
 (Footnote: there are some interesting other ways to look at this such as if I'm asking and the moon hasn't risen yet, should I return the phase the moon _will_ be when it rises?).

 Truncation behaves weirdly around midnight.
 A full moon at 12:01 am on March 21st implies that March 20th is a waxing gibbous, and March 21st is the full moon.
-Observationally, I'd likely consider March 20th a full moon.
+Observationally, I'd consider March 20th a full moon.
 This could be based on the illumination, but also on the rise/set times which are close to sunrise/sunset for a full moon.

 The midnight issue makes truncation more sensitive to drift in our calculation of the moment of the primary phase.
 With the buffer window, we're always a little wrong, so we make it wide enough to be practical.
 But with a fixed 24h window, and the "anchor point" not centered, it means if we're off by 8 hours, and then truncate, we're even worse than a 12:01am full moon.